-Top 5 Best Jackson County Public Elementary Schools (2024)
+Best Jackson County Public Elementary Schools (2025)

-For the 2024 school year, there are 6 public elementary schools serving 1,553 students in Jackson County, KS.
+For the 2025 school year, there are 5 public elementary schools serving 1,701 students in Jackson County, KS.

-The top ranked public elementary schools in Jackson County, KS are Jackson Heights Elementary School, Royal Valley Elementary School and Holton Middle School.
+The top ranked public elementary schools in Jackson County, KS are Jackson Heights Elementary School, Royal Valley Elementary School and Holton Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Minority enrollment is 30% of the student body (majority American Indian), which is less than the Kansas public elementary school average of 37% (majority Hispanic).
+Minority enrollment is 30% of the student body (majority American Indian), which is less than the Kansas public elementary school average of 39% (majority Hispanic).

-Best Public Elementary Schools in Jackson County (2024)
+Best Public Elementary Schools in Jackson County (2025)

 School